LydByDissing/stroem/docs/source/index.rst

 ***************************

 Interested in contributing to the project?
 Then please take a quick look at the contribution guideline beforehand.
-You find the contribution :ref:`here <contribution guideline>` and in the GitHub repo as well: `LydByDissing/stroem/CONTRIBUTING.md <https://github.com/LydByDissing/stroem/blob/main/CONTRIBUTING.md>`_.
+You find the contribution guide :ref:`here <contribution guideline>` and in the GitHub repo as well: `LydByDissing/stroem/CONTRIBUTING.md <https://github.com/LydByDissing/stroem/blob/main/CONTRIBUTING.md>`_.

 Last updated
 ************